-Enough has been said about defensive driving, but what about how to drive safely at night?
+Enough has been said about defensive driving tips, but what about driving at night safety tips?
+Are they effective?
+Yes!

 You are three times more likely to get involved in an accident at night than in the day, at least according to NHTSA.